Ashirbad23/Multi-Branch-Office-Network-Setup/README.md

 # Multi-Branch Office Network Setup

 ## Objective
-Design and configure a network for a company with two branches in different cities, connected via a WAN link.
+Design and configure a network for a company with three branches in different cities, connected via WAN links.
 The configuration includes subnetting, routing, and Port Address Translation (PAT) to ensure efficient communication between branches and secure access to the internet.

 ---